Floating Point Numbers

 - All bits are 0 - this represents a subnormal float, which we'll largely ignore

-Taking a 32 bit float for example, this gives us an approximate range of 2^(1 - 127) = 1.1754944e-38
+Taking a 32 bit float for example, this gives us a range of

 which is absolutely enormous!
 For floats that represent meters, this ranges from smaller than the planck length (~10^-35 meters

-) to much larger than the galaxy (~10^20 meters
+) to much larger than the Milky Way Galaxy (~10^20 meters

 ).